This post may contain affiliate links, my full disclosure can be read here. As an Amazon Associate I earn from qualifying purchases.

 It’s not a good idea to leave these in your garden.
 They don’t look very nice and get in the way when you are planting.

-Sifting compost before using it gives you a nice fine compost that looks nice, is easy to spread in the garden and great for using to start seeds.
+Sifting compost before using it gives you a nice fine compost that looks nice, is easy to spread in the garden, and is great for using to start seeds.

 Other Uses For The Compost Sifter